 When they announced the winners of each category, it was great to see their reactions!
 I was surprised at the amount of Deaf love in the room- everybody was congratulating the winners with hugs.
 One thing that took my hearing family by surprise was the way Deaf people applaud- they wave their hands!
 D and I were doing a combination of this and clapping as we can use both!

 Of course, the Young Person’s category was the last one!
 I was nominated by my lovely mum, so thank you to her!
-The other contestants were: Finlay Maciver and Ashley Kendall.
 At this point my heart was pounding!
 I was so nervous to find out if I won.

-Dr Tyron Woolfe, the host; announced the winner to be Ashley- he deserved it!
-He presents CBeebies’ Magic Hands and has contributed to many Deaf projects and workshops.
+The host; announced the winner to be – who deserved it!
+They present CBeebies’ Magic Hands and have contributed to many Deaf projects and workshops.

-All the runners up in previous rounds didn’t get to go on the stage so I was a bitdisheartened.
-But… Tyron announced: “Could we please invite Ellen and Finlay on the stage”- my heart leapt up again!
-I couldn’t believe it- I got to stand on the stage with Ashley, the host and Helen!
-Ashley gave a very passionate speech through sign language, then I was asked to give mine!
+All the runners up in previous rounds didn’t get to go on the stage so I was a bit disheartened.
+But… the host announced: “Could we please invite myself and the other runner up on the stage”- my heart leapt up again!
+I couldn’t believe it- I got to stand on the stage with the winner, the host and Helen!
+The winner gave a very passionate speech in sign language, then I was asked to give mine!
 I didn’t know what to say!
 It felt as if I kept saying ‘thank you’ over and over again!
 I also found out I just spoke in front of over 370 people- how scary is that!

-Finlay and I were so lucky to be highly commended and we both received a trophy of our own!
-Finlay was given his for his ‘positive attitude’ and myself for ‘amazing achievements in education, sport and her career’.
+The other runner up and I were so lucky to be highly commended and we both received a trophy of our own!
+Theirs was given for ‘positive attitude’ and myself for ‘amazing achievements in education, sport and her career’.
 This is truly a big achievement for me- I can’t choose between this, or running with the Olympic Torch!
-Did I mention- they accidentally gave us the wrong trophies, just as well I spotted his name on mine, as I probably wouldn’t see him again!
-I had to scavenge the room to find him!
+Did I mention- they accidentally gave us the wrong trophies, just as well I spotted his name on mine, as I probably wouldn’t see them again!
+I had to scavenge the room to find them!

 My trophy!

-I had a lovely quick chat with Dr Jan Sheldon, Chief Executive, RAD as it was great to finally meet her in person after the Skype interview for the nomination process!
+I had a lovely quick chat with Dr Jan, Chief Executive, RAD as it was great to finally meet her in person after the Skype interview for the nomination process!
 Hats off to her and her team for pulling off a fantastic evening!
 Here’s a photo of us together.

-I didn’t get a chance in my speech to say proper thank you’s to my family who have supported me with this blogging, my mum for nominating me for this award and most importantly to my boyfriend, as if it wasn’t for him encouraging me to start the blog, I wouldn’t have been there that night!
+I didn’t get a chance in my speech to say proper thank you’s to my family who have supported me with this blogging, my mum for nominating me for this award and most importantly to my friend, as if it wasn’t for them encouraging me to start the blog, I wouldn’t have been there that night!

-The night finished off with music from ‘Bond Street’, at this time we headed back to our hotel!
+The night finished off with music, at this time we headed back to our hotel!
 What a night!

 Hope you enjoyed reading,